mjohnson92/web-dev-hw/Project-01/readme.md

 *Here it is, images, music players, links, etc. Wow look at all those plays!*
 ![Screenshot of my Directory](./Images/Screenshot-soundcloud.png)

 *Well, this is surprising.
 I expected a bit more code on this page, but I guess I have a lot to learn then.
-Pretty basic, the only things I can really relate to is the basic HTML like the body and html tages.
+Pretty basic, the only things I can really relate to is the basic HTML like the body and html tags.
 There's lots of scripts which I'm guessing we will eventually learn about.*
 ![Screenshot of my Directory](./Images/Screenshot-soundcloud2.png)

 ---